krzemienski/awesome-from-stars/README.md

 * [objcio/app-architecture](https://github.com/objcio/app-architecture): Sample Code of the App Architecture Book
 * [Selenium-H/App-Grid-Tweaks](https://github.com/Selenium-H/App-Grid-Tweaks): A GNOME Shell extension to tweak application grid and customizations.
 * [pietropizzi/app-talk](https://github.com/pietropizzi/app-talk): Let iOS apps talk - A user contributable directory of iOS apps with x-callback-urls.
 * [getappbox/AppBox-iOSAppsWirelessInstallation](https://github.com/getappbox/AppBox-iOSAppsWirelessInstallation): AppBox is a tool for iOS developers to deploy Development, Ad-Hoc, and In-house (Enterprise) applications directly to the devices from your Dropbox account.
+Check WebServices Status - https://status.getappbox.com/status/web
 * [yahoo/AppDevKit](https://github.com/yahoo/AppDevKit): AppDevKit is an iOS development library that provides developers with useful features to fulfill their everyday iOS app development needs.
 * [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy): AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
 * [dreymonde/AppFolder](https://github.com/dreymonde/AppFolder): 🗂 Never use NSSearchPathForDirectoriesInDomains again